| Introduction:

 the mouse trap pulls the string off of the axle causing the

-wheels to turn and off the vehicle goes. | | Some students may prefer to cut all
+wheels to turn and off the vehicle goes. |

 the woods themselves and design their own car; however, most